Boating Under the Influence in Florida

 Individuals who are arrested for boating under the influence have a lot to lose.
 Not only do they risk incurring a criminal record, but they face possible jail time and thousands of dollars in fines.
 To make matters even worse, those arrested face losing their boating and driving privileges, and they may have a difficult time finding employment in some careers.
 If you are arrested and charged with BUI, it is imperative for you to contact a BUI defense attorney in Florida as soon as possible.

 Attorneys at Musca Law understand that a BUI charge can have a major impact on your life.
 For this reason, we are standing by to see how we can help you fight your charges and avoid fines and imprisonment.
 Boating under the influence charges can be just as serious as drunk driving charges, so it is imperative that those accused get the same exceptional level of legal representation.

-With over 150-years of combined legal experience, Florida criminal defense attorneys at Musca Law are dedicated to helping those accused fight their charges and protect their freedom.
+With decades of combined legal experience, Florida criminal defense attorneys at Musca Law are dedicated to helping those accused fight their charges and protect their freedom.
 We understand arrests can happen at any time, which is why we are available 24-hours a day to take your call.
 If you were arrested for boating under the influence in Florida, contact our law firm as soon as possible at (888) 484-5057 to schedule a free no obligation consultation to see how we can best serve you to meet your legal needs.